 Two major Toronto newspapers have been digitized and are searchable for a fee: the Toronto Star, and the Globe and Mail.
 Toronto residents can access them for free through the Toronto Public Library.
 You can find great tips for searching in the Library’s blog.
 Many other public libraries and university libraries provide free on-site and remote access to these digital resources for their patrons and students.

 The Toronto World was published from 1881 to 1921 and is available on the Canadiana.ca website for free.
 An additional 54 copies of the pictorial Toronto Sunday World 1912 to1920 are available from Archive.org.

 The Toronto Telegram, another major Toronto newspaper that ran from 1876 – 1971, has not been digitized.
 It is available on microfilm at Toronto Reference Library and North York Central Library.
 This paper’s archives are held at York University Archives.
 The archives has digitized a selection of Telegram photographs.

 OurOntario Newspapers, hosted by OurDigitalWorld, is a collection of free newspaper resources including indexes, clippings and full digitized issues.
-There are not many Toronto papers at present, but there are several from surrounding municipalities that may have picked up Toronto news.
+In cooperation with the Weston Historical Society, they host an excellent collection of Weston area papers.
+There are not many other Toronto papers at present, but there are several from surrounding municipalities that may have picked up Toronto news.
 Since all papers can be searched at once, it is well worth a look.